 “The more the berrier!”

 Yap Ye Iswa is back!
 After a 12-year hiatus, this festival celebrates "Day of the Catawba" and brings fun and education on Catawba culture.
 Taking place on the Catawba Reservation itself, this festival brings traditional Catawba art, food, dances, pottery, and more! * No outside vendors; festival activities and events, arts and crafts arranged by Native Americans.

 Enjoy the entire month of June experiencing agriculture and art throughout SC!
 It’s a free self-guided tour of designated farms in South Carolina featuring local artisans, farms, and farmer’s markets.
-During the tour, you can see first-hand where your food comes from, and watch artists at work, purchase their works and learn more about rural life.
-Locations change on a year-to-year basis, but there are over two dozen farms in York County that have participated since the beginning of this festival!
+During the tour, you can see first-hand where your food comes from, watch artists at work, purchase their works and learn more about rural life.
+Locations change on a year-to-year basis, but over two dozen farms in York County have participated since the beginning of this festival!